-The module develops interaction skills needed to support the customer in various life situations.
+The module develops interaction skills needed to support the client in various life stages and situations.

-After completing the module, students are able to reflect on their own activities and interactive skills in relation to working with customers.
-The students are able to analyse the needs of customers in different life situations, of different ages and from varying cultural backgrounds.
-They have mastered the basic assumptions of guidance and work aiming to prevent exclusion.
-The students are capable of creating professional and dialogical interactive and cooperative relationships and have the capacity to support and guide customers and groups of customers.
-The students are able to communicate orally and in writing, and communicate in English in professional contexts.
+After completing the module, students are able to reflect on their own actions and interactive skills in relation to working with clients.
+The students are able to analyse the needs of clients from diverse backgrounds and life situations.
+They have mastered the basics of guidance and the prevention of exclusion.
+The students can establish professional and dialogical interaction and collaborative networks as well as being able to support and guide both individual clients and client groups.
+The students are able to communicate in professional contexts in English both orally and in writing.
 They are able to improve their language skills.